dougeby/IntuneDocs/intune/reports-api-url-structure.md

 ms.custom: intune-classic
 ---

-# API URL Structure
+# API URL structure

 The Data Warehouse API endpoints read the entities for each set.
-The API supports a **GET** HTTP verb, and subset of query options.
+The API supports a **GET** HTTP verb, and a subset of query options.

 ## Format

-The URL for intune uses the following format:
+The URL for Intune uses the following format:
 https://fef.{***location***}.manage.microsoft.com/ReportingService/DataWarehouseFEService/{***entity-collection***}?api-version={***api-version***}

 The URL contains the following elements: